Burlington Flower Bed Maintenance Services

 Contact Burlington's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Proper garden debris management in Burlington is overseen by the Department of Public Works, which provides seasonal curbside collection from April through November.
-Residents must use biodegradable paper bags—plastic is prohibited per MassDEP guidelines—and bundle pruned material in 4-foot lengths weighing less than 50 lbs with biodegradable twine.
-Diseased plant material, such as those affected by powdery mildew or blight, should be bagged and disposed of in the landfill, never composted.
-Invasive species like buckthorn or garlic mustard require special containment and certified disposal.
-The Transfer Station offers additional disposal options, with specific hours and permit requirements for contractors.
-Finished municipal compost, typically analyzed at 1-1-1, is available for soil amendment in spring and fall, with bulk delivery for large projects.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures and coordinate with the Fire Department for guidance on fire-resistant mulch and moisture maintenance during drought.
+Proper garden debris management in Burlington is coordinated through the Department of Public Works (DPW), which oversees seasonal yard waste collection from April through November.
+Residents must use biodegradable paper bags—plastic is prohibited per MassDEP guidelines—and bundle pruned material in 4-foot lengths weighing less than 50 lbs, tied with biodegradable twine.
+The Transfer Station provides additional disposal options, including on-site composting for healthy plant material and special containment for invasive species.
+Diseased material, such as powdery mildew or blight, should be bagged and sent to landfill, never composted.
+Finished municipal compost is available for soil amendment, with bulk delivery for large projects and seasonal distribution in spring and fall.
+For fire safety, maintain mulch setbacks of 3-5 feet from structures and coordinate with the Fire Department for best practices, including the use of fire-resistant hardwood mulch and moisture maintenance during drought periods.

 Burlington Public Works Department